EljonesA/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 - The difference between unit and integration tests.
 - Common testing patterns such as mocking, parametrizations and fixtures

+# mocking
+- replacing real objects with mock objects to isolate behavior of unit being tested
+# Parameterization
+- Allows you to run same test with different sets of inputs, covering multiple scenarios with a single test function
+# Fixtures
+- Set up and tear down test environments to ensure a consistent state before and after tests

 # Resources:
 - https://docs.python.org/3/library/unittest.html
 - https://docs.python.org/3/library/unittest.mock.html